wultra/powerauth-webflow/docs/Deploying-Wildfly.md

 ### Bouncy Castle Installation

-The Bouncy Castle module for JBoss / Wildfly needs to be enabled as a global module for Web Flow.

-Follow the instructions in the [Installing Bouncy Castle](https://github.com/wultra/powerauth-server/blob/develop/docs/Installing-Bouncy-Castle.md) chapter of PowerAuth Server documentation.
-Note that the instructions differ based on Java version and application server type.
+The Bouncy Castle library for JBoss / Wildfly is included in the Web Flow and Next Step war files.
+The library is configured using the `jboss-deployment-structure.xml` descriptor.
+Global module configuration of Bouncy Castle is no longer required.